andrewiggins/react-suspense-sandbox/src/fiber/README.md

 There are two main types of components: HostComponent (e.g. div) and Functional/ClassComponent (e.g. React Components).

+### To expand

+* `Fiber.firstEffect/Fiber.lastEffect` - pointers to Fibers with an `effectTag` and `updatePayload`s to commit.
+  Q: Where is this linked list maintained?
+When does a child add its effects to its parent?
+  A: maybe completeUnitOfWork?

 ### Types of side effects

 **ReactTypeOfSideEffect.js** stores the list of side effects.
 Some interesting ones: